tofetpuzo/LEMP/project2/project2.md

 ## INSTALLATION OF MYSQL
 ___

-The installation of mySQL on the server allows data to be stored
+After, the installation of a webserver (Nginx),, The server-side will need a database to store data of the website, hence why I installed mySQL on the server.